31December99/Unit3Dup/README.md

 - `python3 start.py -check  -> to verify configuration files`

 #### Series
-- `python3 start.py -u "/home/uploader/myvideos/series1"  -> use only folder for series`
+- `python3 start.py -u "/home/uploader/myvideos/series1"

 #### Movies
 - `python3 start.py -u "/home/uploader/myvideos/TheMatrix.1080p.WEB-DL.H.264.mkv"`

+#### In Manual Mode (-u):
+This command allows you to create and upload torrent for movies and series and automatically upload and seed them.

+    Create a torrent for a single subfolder (series or movie).
+    Create a torrent for a single movie or episode.

 #### Auto mode
 This command allows you to scan for movies and series and automatically upload and seed them.

-In Manual Mode (-u), you can:

-    Create a torrent for a single subfolder (series or movie).
-    Create a torrent for a single movie or episode.

-In Auto Mode (-scan), you can:
+In Auto Mode (-scan):

     Create a torrent for each subfolder regardless of whether the subfolder contains a series or a movie.
     Create a torrent for a single episode.
     Create a torrent for one or more movies at once.

 - `python3 start.py -scan /home/uploader/download`